-“I just thought it was a very original unique love story,” said Apatow.
-“Everything about it I thought 'I haven't heard this before' and Emily and Kumail are so sincere and sweet .
-They love each other so much .
+“I just thought it was a very original unique love story,” Apatow said.
+“Everything about it I thought, 'I haven't heard this before,' and Emily and Kumail are so sincere and sweet.
+They love each other so much.
 They have this really bizarre way their whole thing started.”

 There are tears and there is laughter, mostly coming from Nanjiani's interactions with Gordon's chilly parents played by Ray Romano and Holly Hunter.